TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 ## Power method and complex eigenvalues

-In {numref}`Subsec:Powermethod:Basics` we assumed that the matrix $A$ is diagonalisable, and in that case we could use {eq}`Eq:PowerMethod:GenSol` to prove that the power method in general converges, and that the speed of convergence depends on the quotient
+In {numref}`Subsec:Powermethod:Basics` we assumed that the matrix $A$ is diagonalisable, and in that case we could use Equation {eq}`Eq:PowerMethod:GenSol` to prove that the power method in general converges, and that the speed of convergence depends on the quotient

 $$
    \dfrac{|\lambda_2|}{|\lambda_1|}.